OussamaTeyib/HelloWorld/README.md

      gradlew assemble<Build-Type>
      ```

-   - Install APKs on a connected device or emulator:
+   - Install the APKs on a connected device or emulator:
      ```
      gradlew install<Build-Type>
      ```

-   - Uninstall APKs:
+   - Uninstall the APKs:
      ```
      gradlew uninstall<Build-Type>
      ```